 Traditional, authentic Bangladeshi cuisine is made up of a diverse range of delicious spices, herbs, rice, fish meats and breads.

-Food in Bangladesh is similar to India due to the fact that they share a border, a history of British rule, and cultural similarities (including a love of spicy food!).
+Consisting of rich, creamy, spicy, flavorsome curries and daal, the food in Bangladesh is comparable to Indian food due to the fact that they share a border, a history of British rule, and cultural similarities (including a love of spicy food!).

 Unlike the neighbouring Hindu region of West Bengal which is mostly vegetarian, Bangladesh is a majority Muslim country which means the Bangladeshi diet is strictly halal and meat is more common.